education

 The tasks most vulnerable to AI are administrative ones.
 Preparing lesson materials and organizing classroom resources can now be partially automated — AI tools can generate worksheets, organize digital resources, and even suggest lesson plan modifications based on curriculum standards.
 Record-keeping and progress reporting, once a significant time investment, are increasingly streamlined by learning management systems with built-in AI.

 But here is where the numbers get interesting.
-Direct student support, the core of what teaching assistants do, sits at only about 10% automation.
+Direct student support, the core of what teaching assistants do, sits at only about 10% automation [Estimate].
 Helping a struggling reader sound out words, calming a child having a difficult day, guiding small group activities where you can see exactly who is confused and who is pretending to understand — these tasks require a kind of intelligence that AI simply does not possess.
 Explore the full data breakdown for teaching assistants.

 Why Physical Presence Is Irreplaceable